 Besides the Cinéfondation prizes, the Cinéfondation and Short Film Jury is obliged to award:

 The producers of feature films participating in Competition at the Festival de Cannes agree to refrain from entering their films in competition at other international motion picture events, should their films be awarded the Palme d'Or or the Grand Prix.

 Films chosen to be part of the Official Selection agree to use the "Official Selection" logotype of the Festival de Cannes on all publicity.
 Moreover, when publicising awards, the award winners and distribution companies agree to use the exact wording of the awards as set out in the logo guidelines of the Festival de Cannes.

-The registration and upload deadline for short films is 3 March 2015.
+The registration deadline for short films is March 4th 2016.